for Protein Crystallization

 See More with High Magnification Objectives

-With three objectives, you can zoom out to see the entire drop or zoom in to see your crystals in greater detail.
-All three objectives are located on a motorized wheel for quick and easy, automated selection and imaging.
+With two objectives, you can zoom out to see the entire drop or zoom in to see your crystals in greater detail.
+Both objectives are located on a motorized wheel for quick and easy, automated selection and imaging.
 The table below provides the optical specifications for the different objectives.

 |Objective||Numerical Aperture||Depth of Field (mm)||Field of View (mm)||Pixel Size (µL)|